filecoin-project/specs/network-protocols.md

 }
 ```

+{{% notice todo %}}
-TODO: possibly also include a starting block height here, to indicate when this deal may be started (implying you could select a value in the future).
+**TODO**: possibly also include a starting block height here, to indicate when this deal may be started (implying you could select a value in the future).
 After the first response, both parties will have signed agreeing that the deal started at that point.
 This could possibly be used to challenge either party in the event of a stall.
 This starting block height also gives the miner time to seal and post the commitment on chain.
 Otherwise a weird condition exists where a client could immediately slash a miner for not having their data stored.
+{{% /notice %}}

 The miner then decides whether or not to accept the deal, and sends back a response: